The @node Decorator

 pipeline = construct_from_module(sys.modules[__name__], name="doc-processor")graph = compile(pipeline)result = run(graph, input={"node_id": "doc-001"})Example: 3-node LLM pipeline

-Section titled “Example: 3-node LLM pipeline”An LLM decomposes a requirement, then a gather node researches with tools:
+Section titled “Example: 3-node LLM pipeline”An LLM decomposes a requirement, then an agent node researches with tools:

 from neograph import node, Tool, construct_from_module, compile, runimport sys